 The IT Manager and Computing Coordinator are available to resolve problems with computing in the College, and welcome queries and comments regarding this Code of Practice from any computer user in Clare.
-Otherwise, points can be raised via the Student Computer Reps who attend meetings of the Academic Computer Committee - or via Heads of Departments, who also have regular meetings with the IT Manager.
+Otherwise, points can be raised via the Student Computer Reps who attend meetings of the College Computer Committee - or via Heads of Departments, who also have regular meetings with the IT Manager.

 Provision of Hardware